learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 width="800" height="600">
 ```

-There are two notable things about the `img` tag.
-The first is that it has no
+There are two notable things about the `img` tag: The first is that it does not
-closing tag.
-This tag closes itself.
-Secondly, it handles a lot of attributes.
+have a closing tag.
+The image tag closes itself.
+Secondly, it handles a lot of
+_attributes_.
+Attributes are special keywords used on the tag to control the
+element's behavior, or provide additional information about the HTML element.

-Our `alt` attribute provides descriptive text the browser can display if it
+The `alt` attribute provides descriptive text the browser can display if it
 can't find the image file.
 The browser can also display the `title` text to give
 the user more information about the image.
 The `width` and `height` attributes
 define the size of the image that shows up in the browser.

-### Identify links
+### Identify Links

 You might be familiar with basic link structure already, but here are other ways
-we can power them up.
+we can use them.

-We begin with a standard text hyperlink.
+Beginning with a standard text hyperlink, we can wrap other elements inside of them.

 ```
 <a href="http://example.com/">This is a link</a>